sneezeparty/soupy/README.md

 Once all this is complete, it works pretty darn consistently.
 It is likely that soupy-solr.py won't run at all without solr properly in place.

-There is one absolute directory in the script.
+There are a couple of absolute directory locations.
 Change it to as you please.
-It's on line 89.
+Search for ``scriptlocation``.

 ## IMPORTANT